Mateusz Siebert

-Mateusz Siebert (born 4 April 1989 in Poznań) is a Polish professional footballer who plays as a centre-back for US Rumelange in Luxembourg National Division.
+Mateusz Filip Siebert (born 4 April 1989) is a Polish former professional footballer who played as a centre-back.

+Early life

+Born in Poland, he moved to France with his family at the age of three.
+His father Bernard is a former professional Polish footballer and his mother Renata a former handball player.
+He acquired French nationality on 3 November 1998, through the collective effect of his father's naturalization.

 Career

 Club

-Born in Poland, he moved to France with his family at the age of three.
-His father Bernard is a former professional Polish footballer and his mother Renata a former handball player.
 He made his Ligue 2 debut in October 2008, coming on as a 25th-minute substitute against LB Châteauroux.
 In July 2009 he joined Arka Gdynia on a one-year loan with a buy option.
 His season ended in March as a result of injury.
 Despite wishing to retain him, the small club did not take up the buy option due to cost.

-In February 2011, he joined Arka Gdynia on two and a half year contract.
+In February 2011, he joined Arka Gdynia on a two-and-a-half-year contract.

 International

 Siebert was a part of the Poland U-21 team.